 Mexico – El Buen Fin (3rd Weekend in November)

-White Day – Japan, South Korea, Vietnam, Taiwan, Hong Kong and China (March 14)
+White Day – Japan, South Korea, Vietnam, Taiwan, Hong Kong, and China (March 14)

 In many East Asian countries, Valentine’s Day is widely known as a female-centric holiday – one in which women present chocolate gifts to men as an expression of love or interest.
 As a ploy to boost marshmallow sales, Japanese confectionery companies deemed it a social obligation for men to gift them to women as a symbol of gratitude.
 Thus, White Day was born as a response holiday, to give men the opportunity to respond and reciprocate the gifts they received on Valentine’s Day.
-On March 14 (exactly a month after Valentine’s Day), men all across these nations rush to stores to purchase white colored gifts such as white roses, white chocolate, white gold jewelry, marshmallows and etc. for those women they received Valentine’s Day chocolates from.
+On March 14 (exactly one month after Valentine’s Day), men all across these nations rush to the stores to purchase white colored gifts such as white roses, white chocolate, white gold jewelry, or marshmallows for those same women they received Valentine’s Day chocolates from.
 Since the gifts span so widely from edible to non-edible options, White Day has quickly become a day where shopping reigns strong!